blocksds/sdk/content/_index.md

 If you want to get low-level information on how the hardware works, check [GBATEK](https://problemkaputt.de/gbatek.htm).

+If you want to make any suggestions or submit fixes, you can check the repository of this tutorial [here](https://github.com/blocksds/tutorial).

 The text of this tutorial is licensed under the license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Any code in this tutorial is licensed under the